-As regular readers know, I am a fan of traveling by train and I probably use the Romainian rail lines several times a year to get to my destination, usually on the route Timisoara – Bucharest (and back).
-Even better, I have traveled by train in other European countries, so I can really compare the services offered in Romania to those usually considered better in Europe.
+As regular readers know, I am a fan of traveling by train and I probably use the Romainian trains several times a year to get to my destination, usually on the route Timisoara – Bucharest (and back).
+Even better, I have traveled by train in other European countries, so I can really compare the services offered in Romania to those usually considered better in Europe – and this is exactly what I plan to do today.

-So if you are planning to travel by train in Romania – or you have to, I am here to give you the good, the bad and the ugly.
+So if you are looking to travel by train in Romania – or you have to, I am here to give you the good, the bad and the ugly about the trains in Romania.
+Let’s get it started!

 What I like about traveling by Train in Romania

-– First, it’s the thing I like about traveling by train anywhere: you get more room to stretch your bones, you can get up and walk and generally feel better than you would if you were to take a car or bus to your destination.
+– First, it’s the thing I like about traveling by train anywhere in the world: you get more room to stretch your legs, you can get up and walk and generally feel better than you would if you were to take a car, bus or plane to your destination.
 Even better, the carts are not usually packed, so you have your room to breathe and you can even change seats if you want to.

 – Unless you’re taking Regio trains (slow and old), they usually have at least decent air conditioning and especially great heating so you should have a comfortable ride.

-– There are quite a few power outlets available in the carts, so you can watch a movie on your laptop or play games on your smartphone without having to worry about your battery dying on you.
+– There are many power outlets available in the carts, so you can watch a movie on your laptop or play games on your smartphone without having to worry about your battery dying on you.

 – Even though the overall speed of the trains is slower than what you’d like and some rides take a loooong time (since Romania is a pretty large country too), the connections are usually good and you can get to any interesting destination in Romania by train.
 In other words, you can easily travel and explore even if you don’t own a car!

 – New private companies are starting to offer even better prices, modern trains and overall better value (perfect air con, cleanliness, free wi fi and so on), even though at the moment their destinations are limited.
-Look for Softrans and Regiotrans.
+Look for companies like Softrans, Regiotrans or Astra Trans as these are the current private train operators in the country.

-What I don’t like about traveling by train in Romania
+What I don’t like about trains in Romania

-– The trains and carriages are in a pretty poor condition: expect them to be pretty dirty and expect stuff not to work properly – like the electrical doors, the water faucet in the toilets and so on.
-And yes, sometimes the toilets are a nightmare!
+– The trains and carriages are in a pretty poor condition: expect them to be pretty dirty and expect stuff not to work properly – like the electrical doors, the water faucets in the toilets and so on.
+And yes, sometimes the toilets are a nightmare to visit!

-– They rarely get there on time.
+– They rarely get to their destination on time.
 There are horror moments when trains that travel on very long distances can get delays of 90 minutes and sometimes more.
-And even other trains use to get to their destination at least a few minutes late.
+And even other trains use to get to their destination at least a few minutes late – the longer the distance, the higher the chances of not getting there in time, so make sure to leave enough time in between trips if you need to make a connection.

-– Sometimes, air conditioning won’t work – or won’t be able to keep up with the weather.
+– Sometimes, air conditioning won’t work – or won’t be able to keep up with the heat outside.
 I never had problems with the heating during the winter, but very hot summer days can prove to be a problem to the probably old air conditioning systems in Romanian trains.

 The Ugly about traveling by train in Romania